 You may be surprised to find that you like spending more time alone.
 This is ‘me-time’ with a solitary slant.
 Even if you’re a natural extrovert, the mood shifts that you experience as a result of fluctuating hormones can make you feel more emotional and introspective.
-Feelings of anxiety, and even panic attacks, are common.
+Feelings of anxiety, and even panic attacks, are common - and treatment can help.
 But rather than mistakenly thinking you’re on the brink of depression, psychologists say we should be harnessing this time of heightened emotions for a little self-reflection.
 After all, up until now, you’ve probably been looking after everyone else and putting yourself last.
 This could be your time to flourish and choose the direction for the second phase in your life, with renewed purpose.

 2. Your ‘bad’ cholesterol may rise

 As it happens, the main female hormone oestrogen helps to regulate cholesterol as well as your reproductive system.
 So when you produce less of this hormone as you go into menopause it’s likely that your levels of the bad type of cholesterol LDL will go up.
 The good news is that with exercise and by eating cholesterol-lowering foods, you can counter this.
 Try eating oats, which contain beta-glucan, a substance which absorbs bad cholesterol, which is then secreted out of the body.
 Other cholesterol-beating foods include; red wines such as Rioja, fatty fish like salmon and sardines, nuts and black tea.
 It’s during menopause that women catch up with men in terms of their risk of developing certain conditions.
 As well as high cholesterol, women’s risk of diabetes and heart disease goes up too.
 Going to your GP for a blood screening will help establish whether this applies to you, so you can adjust your lifestyle or take medication if needed.